windmill-labs/windmilldocs/docs/reference.md

 ![Script trigger hooks](./assets/script_trigger_hooks.png)

-For all of those REST endpoints, the input of the script or flow must be passed as a json payload that fits the jsonschema spec of that script or flow.
+For all of those REST endpoints, the input of the script or flow must be passed as a json payload that fits the JSON Schema spec of that script or flow.
 Those endpoints are authenticated and will require a bearer token of the format:
 `Authorization: Bearer XXX`.
 You can create a token in your user settings.